mbarbin/bopkit/editor/README.md

 printed on stderr.

-The hope for this command is for it to be compatible with editors and build systems so that you can integrate autoformatting of bopkit files into your workflow.
+The hope for this command is for it to be compatible with editors and build systems so that you can integrate autoformatting of files into your workflow.

-It is used by [dune fmt] throughout the bopkit project, and has been tested with vscode.
 Because this command has been tested with a vscode extension that strips the last newline, a flag has been added to add an extra blank line, shall you run into this issue.

 === flags ===

+  [--add-extra-blank-line], -add-extra-blank-line
-  [-add-extra-blank-line]    . add an extra blank line at the end [-read-contents-from-stdin]
+                             . add an extra blank line at the end [--read-contents-from-stdin], -read-contents-from-stdin
                              . read contents from stdin rather than from the file
   [-help], -?                . print this help text and exit